valeoai/VideoActionModel/README.md

 ## Training

-The different scripts in this repo rely on a SLURM envrionment.
-In our case they are specific to the French Jean-Zay cluster.
-It should work on other SLURM clusters.
-We let the users in charge of adapting the scripts and SLURM config to their needs, e.g., you should adapt the `jeanzay_slurm_job_submit.py` script to your own SLURM requirements.
+The SLURM configurations provided in this repository is specifically tailored for the French Jean-Zay cluster.
+While it should be compatible with other SLURM clusters, users are responsible for verifying and adapting the scripts, e.g. `jeanzay_slurm_job_submit.py`, to meet their own system requirements.

 ### Pre-training